 - Yes, there are moose in this region.
 You might even see one or two in the city.
 Do not feed or bait a moose.
 Aside from the obvious reason, you could also upset the moose by not feeding it enough – then you’d have a mad moose way too close to you.
 Enjoy the view from a distance, but never get close enough that it notices you.
 Moose can easily stomp a person and cause serious injury or death.

 - Use the same advice for black bears in this region.
 If you do come across a bear or cub, back away slowly the way you came.
 If the bears notice you, say “Hey Bear!” in a loud but not panicked voice.
 Make as much noise as possible.
 Don’t climb a tree because the bear is better at it than you.
-Be sure never to lead food out, and bring bear-proof containers with you into the wild.
+Be sure never to leave food out, and bring bear-proof containers with you into the wild.
 Bear spray is available at outdoor stores to help in a worst-case scenario, but people can get confused and use it as a perfume.
 This is not proper use.
 Only spray it if a bear attack appears imminent.

 - You’ll need a fishing license from the Maine Department of Inland Fisheries and Wildlife.
 Starting in October 2022, Bethel authorities stopped issuing licenses to non-residents, so purchase your license online.
 You should have it with you any time you are fishing, along with a valid photo ID.